gia-lexa/mission_control/README.md

 # Mission Control - just for fun

-Part of my "Build One Thing a Week" series, Mission Control is a Ruby CLI game where a player controls rocket launches and manages mission details to achieve a successful space mission.
+Part of my "Build One Thing a Week" series, Mission Control is a Ruby CLI game where a player controls satellite launches and manages mission details to achieve a successful space mission.

-This game simulates the process of launching a rocket into low Earth orbit including handling unexpected events like mission aborts and rocket explosions.
+This game simulates the process of launching a satellite into low Earth orbit including handling unexpected events like mission aborts and spontaenous combustions.

 ### Installation and Set Up